mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 ## What is the NEO Blockchain Enterprise Application Competition #1?

-Co-sponsored by the [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md) ([neo-csharpcoe](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)), this contest is an unparalleled opportunity for teams to focus their creativity, passion, and ambition into building reusable enterprise applications on the NEO Blockchain.
+Co-sponsored by the [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md) ([neo-csharpcoe](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)) and XXXXXXXXX, this contest is an unparalleled opportunity for teams to focus their creativity, passion, and ambition into building reusable enterprise applications on the NEO Blockchain.

 ## Duration